 Jungle fowl are the ancestors of all our present day chicken breeds and still retain their innate wariness.
 Large breed Old English Game as near relatives to the jungle fowl, also have acute reflexes.
 Other wary breeds suitable for a free range flock include Leghorn, Lakenvelder, Egyptian Fayoumi, and Hamburg.

-Breeds that are less predator wary are the ones noted as being calm and docile, such as Brahma, Cochin, Faverolle, and Orpington.
+Breeds that are less predator wary are the ones noted as being calm and docile, such as the Brahma, Cochin, Faverolle, and Orpington.
 Although these and other similarly docile breeds are extremely popular for backyard flocks, they are not as predator wary as their flightier cousins.